ivigns/mipt-cis-docs/README.md

 # Setup and First Run

-Latest standalone application is available for download at [repository releases](https://github.com/ivigns/mipt-cis-docs/releases).
+Latest portable application is available for download at [repository releases](https://github.com/ivigns/mipt-cis-docs/releases).

 At first run you will be proposed to enter host and port of our server.
 Currently available server:
  - Host: **34.159.101.203**